minteressa/minteressa.github.io/_posts/2016-07-13-presentation.markdown

 categories: project
 published: true
 ---
-## Presentation of M'interesa project
+## Presentation of M'interessa project

 Barcelona, on the 13th of July of 2016.